gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/inline_assembler.rst

 .. index:: Inline Assembler

-If you need to write low-level software that interacts directly with the hardware, Ada provides two ways to incorporate assembly language code into your program.
+If you need to write low-level software that interacts directly with the hardware, Ada provides two ways for you to incorporate assembly language code into your program.
 First, you can import and invoke external routines written in assembly language, an Ada feature fully supported by GNAT.
-However, for small sections of code it may be simpler or more efficient to include assembly language statements directly in your Ada source program, using the facilities of the implementation-defined package ``System.Machine_Code``, which incorporates the gcc
+However, for small sections of code, it may be simpler or more efficient to include assembly language statements directly in your Ada source program, using the facilities of the implementation-defined package ``System.Machine_Code``, which incorporates the gcc